-The Foreign Agents Registration Act, among other things, requires the registration of persons employed by certain foreign principals which disseminate propaganda in the United States.
-Section 1 of that act contains a definition of terms.
-Among those definitions is "foreign principal" and it is defined to include a domestic organization which is "subsidized" by a foreign government or a foreign political party.
-At the hearings a representative from the Department of Justice stated that experience in the administration of this act shows a need for the inclusion within the term "foreign principal" domestic organizations which are not only subsidized by a foreign government or political party but also those which are substantially controlled, directed, or financed by a foreign government or foreign political party.
+As defined in section 1 of the act, a "foreign principal" includes a domestic organization which is "subsidized" by a foreign government or a foreign political party.

+During the 86th Congress a similar measure, H.R.
+6817, was favorably acted upon by the House of Representatives.
+At hearings held on H.R.
+6817, a representative of the Department of Justice stated that experience in the administration of the Foreign Agents Registration Act shows a need for the inclusion within the term "foreign principal" domestic organizations which are not only subsidized by a foreign government or political party but also those which are substantially controlled, directed, or financed by a foreign government or foreign political party.